OK

 Commodity-Type Economical Model

 But, based on their position in the value chain, the emulsions industry is pressured on the cost side.
 This happens from both ends.
 The raw material suppliers control the prices for main raw materials, such as monomers or stabilizers.
 The customers, who guard the formulation recipes and act as gate to the final applications, have high pricing power and often several alternatives to choose from.
-So, actually business conditions are calling for a commodity-type economical model.
+So actually business conditions are calling for a commodity-type economical model.

-But, this friction is not easy to solve.
+But this friction is not easy to solve.
 Of course, such complex products like polymer emulsions cannot be sold with just models applicable for defined intermediates or commodity materials.

 Business Model Innovation